sassoftware/sasoptpy/doc/guide/basics.rst

 *******************

-Solving an optimization problem via *sasoptpy* starts with having a running CAS Server or having a SAS 9.4 installation.
+Solving an optimization problem via *sasoptpy* starts with having a running CAS (SAS Viya) Server or having a SAS 9.4 installation.
-It is possible to model a problem without a server but solving a problem requires access to SAS/OR solvers.
+It is possible to model a problem without a connection but solving a problem requires access to SAS Optimization or SAS/OR solvers at runtime.

 Creating a session
 ------------------